Nb1X/LegacyUs/README.md

 **Legacy Us** allows you to use Among Us old versions online with other players.

+There is no timer of disconnecting for inactivity online.

 The patcher is open-source and is under the GPL-3.0 Licence.

 This project is in BETA.
 You may get bugs/glitches.